 In many cases, the insurance company will start with a lowball settlement offer, ultimately failing to provide you with the full compensation you deserve for your injuries.

 The lowball offer is an adjuster tactic to reduce your expectations.
-Truck wreck cases involving severe injury are not quick.
-But the results can be exceptional with the right attorney.
+Truck wreck cases involving severe injury are not quick, but exceptional results can be achieved with the right attorney.

 An experienced tractor-trailer accident lawyer can review your right to compensation and give you a better idea of what you should expect as you move forward with your claim, including how to respond to the offer issued by the insurance company.
 When you may want to accept an 18-wheeler settlement offer, and when you should continue negotiating.